Dating apps face US inquiry over underage use, sex offenders

 Match added that the national sex offender registry needs to be updated so that perpetrators' digital footprints can be tracked and blocked by social media and dating services.

-Grindr and The Meet Group did not immediately respond to messages for comment on Thursday.
-Bumble did not have an immediate comment.
+Grindr and The Meet Group did not respond to messages for comment on Thursday.
+Bumble had no immediate comment.

 Besides safety issues, the investigation also seeks to address concerns about data the services request to make matches.
 Such information may include sexual orientation, gender identity, political views, and drug, alcohol and tobacco use.